Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/090_Subsets_II.md

 # Solution

-__For subset problem, backtracking is not the best way to be used in interview.
-It works, while how to handle the duplicates can be hard to understand and explain to interviwer.
-For interview, always choose the methology of solution 1 might be easier for you to explain it to interviewer.__

 ### Solution 1

 We can treat duplicate element as a spacial element.
 For example, if we have duplicate elements (5, 5), instead of treating them as two elements that are duplicate, we can treat it as one special element 5, but this element has more than two choices: you can either NOT put it into the subset, or put ONE 5 into the subset, or put TWO 5s into the subset.

 ```cpp
 class Solution {